ballerina-platform/ballerina-lang/docs/tutorials/custom-client-connector.md

 - [About custom client connectors](about-custom-client-connectors)
 - [Create a custom client connector](create-a-custom-client-connector)

 > **Prerequisites**: Download Ballerina and set it up.
 For instructions on how to do this, see the [Quick Tour](../quick-tour.md).
-Use the Quick Tour to also get an understanding of the Ballerina Composer and how it works. it is also recommended to try to [write a main program](../tutorials/main-program.md) and [write a passthrough service](../tutorials/passthrough-service.md) before trying this out.
+Use the Quick Tour to also get an understanding of the Ballerina Composer and how it works.
+It is also recommended to try to [write a main program](../tutorials/main-program.md) and [write a passthrough service](../tutorials/passthrough-service.md) before trying this out.
 This helps you to get familiar with Ballerina and how it can help achieve integration scenarios.

 ## About connectors and actions